Teams, tales and tips – a guide to the local game

 The Gerland paid witness to the phenomenal rise of OL in the 2000s, and many memorable European nights.
 As more money poured into the club, so more upscale restaurants were opened at and around the stadium.

-The rhônexpress runs to Part-Dieu, the city’s main train station, via Vaulx-en-Velin La Soie, near the new stadium that you’ll pass on the way.
+The rhônexpress runs to Part-Dieu, the city’s main train station, via Vaulx-en-Velin La Soie, near the stadium that you’ll pass on the way.
 Both Part-Dieu and Vaulx-en-Velin have tramlinks with the ground on match days.

 Bouchons and Bocuse not bars and beer bring tourists to Lyon, but traditional local restaurants and world-famous chefs can be complemented by a lively nightlife driven by a significant student population.